 Here are the most important differences between machine learning and data science you should know to pick the best approach for your project:

-In practical terms, a data scientist needs to know SQL to perform operations on data.
-A machine learning engineer, on the other hand, rely more on languages like Python, Java, and R.
+- In practical terms, a data scientist needs to know SQL to perform operations on data.
+A machine learning engineer, on the other hand, relies more on languages like Python, Java, and R.

 Data science and machine learning both play an important role in today’s tech landscape, where data is the single most valuable commodity organizations have.
 To make the most of data for your business, you need to team up with an experienced team that has ample knowledge of data science, data analytics, and machine learning techniques.